 - Online: Visit the MPS district website and enroll online (use the Infinite Campus Parent Portal if you are a current MPS family; new families can use the online application).

-- In Person (when schools reopen): You may be able to enroll at an MPS school.
+- In Person: You may be able to enroll at an MPS school.
 This does not improve your chances of getting your first-choice school.
 You may also call the District Enrollment Office in the Department of Student Services for questions about enrolling your child in MPS at (414) 475-8159.

 Head Start Enrollment